robbestad/Crystalis-objc/README.md

 This was my first Cocos2D project, and it probably shows.
 I'm sharing this in case anyone wants to check out a iOS5/6-era project.

+# Old man memoirs

+The first version of this game didn't have ARC (it didn't exist).
+When Apple launched the option of enabling ARC I was overcome with joy.
+That alone made cut down the amount of time spent debugging by at least 80%.